AmineMekki01/Image-multiclassification/README.md

 # test_tech : End To End Deep Laerning image multi classification Project.

+ ?
+The implementations are inside the src folder?

 ## The task :

 In this test im asked to classify five different phases of an imaginary disease called "Neuroflux disorder".